Vitriol-nT/RLWorm/README.md

-# Building Action Agent with Reinforcement Learning from Scratch
+# Building Action Agent with Reinforcement Learning

 Hello.
 This probably is going to be my biggest project ever.
-Q-learning will be applied
+DQN is applied based on modifying PyTorch DQN example code.

 ## 1. Utilization
 It's primitive now.